-	- The information, which was misused by the LLC, came as steted previously from Burkes General Armory.
+- The information, which was misused, came as stated previously from Burkes General Armory.
 This tome is a very different animal to Burkes Peerage and more importantly from the British Peerage itself.
-Burkes Armorial is, as it states on the box: an Armorial e.g. it covers all those who have had and still had Arms in 1884 and in fact many such as Carruthers of Holmains retain them to this day.
+Burkes Armorial is, as it states on the box: an Armorial, e.g. it covers all those who had Arms in 1884, and in fact many such as Carruthers of Holmains retain them to this day.

-	- In fact, simple research shows that on page 172 of ‘Burkes General Armorial’ dated 1884 and Published in Pall Mall, London by Harrisons, where there are only two entries for ‘Carruthers‘ and one for Carruthers-Wade, but not surprisingly any for Carothers or Carrothers, states:
+- In fact, simple research shows that on page 172 of ‘Burkes General Armorial’ dated 1884 and Published in Pall Mall, London by Harrisons, there are only two entries for ‘Carruthers‘ and one for Carruthers-Wade, but none for Carothers or Carrothers.
+It states:

 Carruthers (Howmains, Scotland) Gu.two chev. engr. betw, three fleurs-de-lis or.
 Crest-A seraphim volent ppr.
 Motto –Promptus et fidelis. (the first part describes the blazon on the shield of our chief ; Gules, two chevrons engrailed between three fleurs-de-lis or, which are the arms of our current Chief : Simon Peter Carruthers of Holmains).

 Carruthers (Steward depute of Annandale 1672) the same arms within a bordure Ar (Argent), Crest– a seraphim standing, vested ppr (proper).
 Motto – Paratus et Fidelis (James Carruthers of Isle)

 Link to the page in Burkes General Armorial below: